 The scheme of HP-WHR system for a community is explained in the section on system description.
-For purposes of thermodynamic analysis of the heating mode, a schematic of the HP-WHR system that includes one end-user heat pump, one central station heat pump at the treatment plant, a water storage reservoir, and distribution lines is shown in Figure 3-1.
-A similar system for analysis of the cooling mode is shown in Figure 3-2.
+For purposes of thermodynamic analysis, a schematic of the HP-WHR system that includes: one end-user heat pump, one central station heat pump at the treatment plant, a water storage reservoir, and distribution lines is shown in Figure 3-1.
+A similar system for the cooling mode is shown in Figure 3-2.
 It is possible that a number of central station heat pumps may be used depending on the application.

 In the thermodynamic model for the heating mode, wastewater effluent at constant temperature from the treatment plant enters the central heat pump where its thermal energy (heat) is extracted and delivered to the distribution medium (water).
-The distribution water enters a thermal storage tank to provide a water supply at constant temperature to the end-user heat pumps, and after delivering heat to the end-user heat pumps, the water is then returned to the central unit.
-A reversal of heat flow takes place for the cooling mode in which the energy is ultimately rejected to the effluent.
-Calculations of the energy requirements of the HP-WHR system using a central heat pump are presented in Section 3.4 - ANALYSIS OF RESULTS along with the results of a distributed water-to-air heat pump system deleting the central heat pump.
-These performance results are compared with those of the conventional systems.
+The distribution water enters a thermal storage tank to provide a water supply at constant temperature to the end-user heat pumps.
+After delivering heat to the heat pumps, the water is returned to the central unit.
+The reverse process takes place for the cooling mode in which the energy is ultimately rejected to the effluent.
+Calculations of the energy requirements of the HP-WHR system using central heat pumps are presented in Section 3.4 Analysis of Results.
+The results of a distributed water-to-air heat pump system deleting central heat pumps are also presented.
+The performance results are compared with those of the conventional systems.